 Michelle Renee is known for her humor, enthusiasm and encouragement!
 You can follow Michelle on her blog at: www.sewonthego.blogspot.com and she can be reached through her website at www.Sewonthego.net.

-I am a self taught quilter and fiber artist.
-I have been quilting for 7 years.
-My first quilt was a tee-shirt quilt, which I enjoyed making, but felt limited in the ability to express my artistic capabilities.
-Within several months, I started to design pictorial landscape quilts using raw edge applique, thread painting, and a variety of embellishments.
-I never knew the "rules", so I broke a lot of them, but with exciting results!
+Joyce Hughes is an Award Winning self-taught quilter and fiber artist.
+Her first quilt was a tee-shirt quilt, which she enjoyed making, but felt limited in the ability to express her artistic capabilities.
+Within several months, she began to design pictorial landscape quilts using raw edge applique, thread painting, and a variety of embellishments.
+Never knowing the “rules” she broke a lot of them, but with exciting results!

-Debby Kratovil was Special Projects Editor with QUILT Magazine for 15 years, with hundreds of quilts published.
+Debby Kratovil was Special Projects Editor with Quilt Magazine for 15 years with hundreds of quilts published.
 She has seen 25 of her quilts make the cover of quilting magazines.
-As she says, "I sew for the camera, making sure my quilts are very photogenic."
+As she says, “I sew for the camera!”.
 She is a popular teacher both locally and nationally, as many happy students will attest.
-Debby has authored 3 quilting books, 11 Block a Day quilting calendars (Andrews McMeel & That Patchwork Place) and two quilt wall calendars.
-Debby is a prolific quilter, designer, and illustrator.
-Best of all, she enjoys every minute of it.
+She sews and designs for several fabric companies which helps her find new ideas for her workshops.
+Debby has authored 3 quilt books, 14 block a day calendars and two wall calendars of quilts.
+She is a prolific quilter, designer and illustrator.

-Debby lives in Fairfax, Virginia with her husband Phil and dog Belle.
-She has three grown daughters and three grandchildren.
+Debby lives in Herndon, Virginia with her husband Phil.
+She has three grown daughters and four grandchildren.

 Renelda has been a quilter since 1982 when she bought a Simplicity pattern for a Log Cabin Quilt, made the quilt and was hooked.
-Her sewing machine and fabric collection moved 7 time in the next 20 years as she and her husband served in the Army.
+Her sewing machine and fabric collection moved 7 times in the next 20 years as she and her husband served in the Army.
 After retiring from the military, Renelda decided to put all her experience as a strategic planner to good use by designing quilts and writing the quilt book From Ensign's Bars to Colonel's Stars Honoring Those Who Serve.
 In addition to 6 original patterns, the book offers a glimpse into military history and trivia, as well as her experiences as an Army officer.
+She is also a co-author of Quilts of Valor: A 50 State Salute.

 After 3 deployments and over 27 years on active duty and as a reservist, Renelda retired from the military with the rank full colonel and lives with her husband Bill, also a retired military officer, in northern Virginia.
 They have two grown sons.